jimasp/behave-vsc/README.md

 - Feature file formatting (default Ctrl+K,Ctrl+F).
 - Automatic Gherkin syntax highlighting (colourisation), including smart parameter recognition.
 - Smart test runs minimise behave instances by building an optimised `-i` regex param for behave based on the selected test nodes.
 (Unless `runParallel` is enabled.)
-- This extension supports multi-root workspaces, so you can run features from more than one project in a single instance of vscode.
+- Supports multi-root workspaces, so you can run features from more than one project in a single instance of vscode.
 (Each project folder must have its own distinct features/steps folders.)

 ![Behave VSC demo gif](https://github.com/jimasp/behave-vsc/raw/main/images/behave-vsc.gif)